topherCantrell/ChroniclesOfPiggie/03-ScaringHazel/README.md

 The bed-hair isn’t too bad today.
 I’ve definitely had worse.
 I turn sideways to count my four deep brown legs in the mirror.
 Yep, there are four!
 There are always four.
 Each is capped with black feet, or hands.
 I have no toes or fingers, so they are basically the same.

-My body is a long brown, furry tube with a gray face on one end and a white “wash with care” tag as my tail.
+My body is a long brown, furry tube with a gray face on one end and a white "wash with care" tag as my tail.
 I have a pure black patch of hair on top of my head.
 That’s my mane!
 My granddad was pure Razor-Back.

 I have two little black eyes and two curly ears.
 I have a white and black snout, and if I stretch way out … like this … I am a full eight-and-a-half inches long!
 But I am only half that tall.
 Oh well.
 I won’t be a star basketball player.
 But maybe a mascot!
 I’d make a good mascot.
 You can’t tell by my 9:00AM wake-up, but I’m full of energy if you get me going.